 That’s great.
 And so for your ad campaign, what kind of retargeting have you been doing?
 Are you doing lookalike?

 We’re doing a look-a-like audience on FB Ads.
 We take our client base, and upload them to Facebook.
 Facebook then looks for people who have six data points in common with our current clients.
 Then, we overlay that with the likes and interests that we are targeting, say “coaching and this person and that person”.
 This creates a much more targeted list who are almost certainly the right type of people.
-Obviously we’ve done custom audience, and we’ve done a “look-a-like” to our prospect list as well.
-We targeted LA, California, west coast much heavier than we did east coast because of travel time, because we are driving people to a live event.
+Obviously, we’ve done custom audience, and we’ve done a “look-a-like” to our prospect list as well.
+We targeted LA, California, west coast much heavier than we did the east coast because of travel time because we are driving people to a live event.